Body Language Expert Explains Trump's Awkward Day At The NATO SummitDonald Trump, Angela Merkel, Emmanuel Macron, Duško Marković and some handshakes

-As far as Macron’s concerned, Merkel is the most important person in the line-up and she is a female.
-When he swerves towards her, you can see Trump concentrated mimic as if he is thinking “Stop, wait a second — I’m the most important person here.”
-Usually, in any line-up you’d go first to the person who demands the most respect.
-In Macron’s eyes that seems to be Merkel and Trump is not pleased.
+As far as Macron’s concerned, Merkel is the most important person in the line-up, and she is a female.
+When he swerves towards her, you can see Trump’s concentrated mimic as if he is thinking “Stop, wait for a second — I’m the most important person here.”
+Usually, in any line-up, you’d go first to the person who demands the most respect.
+In Macron’s eyes that seem to be Merkel and Trump is not pleased.

-Right after Macron’s swerve, Trump and the French leader shared a painful-looking handshake that just went on and on.
+Right after Macron swerves, Trump and the French leader shared a painful-looking handshake that just went on and on.

 What Trump is doing in that situation is showing Macron who’s the boss.
-It’s another aggressive move by Trump; he’s pulling Macron towards his own face and he’s basically saying “You will do what want I want, whether you like it or not.”
-We can see Macron trying to get away from the awkward situation by putting his arms on Trump to stop him pulling him inwards.
+It’s another aggressive move by Trump; he’s pulling Macron towards his face, and he’s saying, “You will do what want I want, whether you like it or not.”
+We can see Macron trying to get away from the awkward situation by putting his arms on Trump to stop him from pulling him inwards.

-Mr. Trump apparently pushing — or should I say slapped — aside the prime minister of Montenegro, Mr. Duško Marković, in order to get in the front row.
+Mr. Trump pushed — or should I say slapped — aside the prime minister of Montenegro, Mr. Duško Marković, to get in the front row.
 He seemed to be angry about the situation.
 It is such an aggressive, bullying gesture by Trump.
 I think it displays his very high sense of entitlement.
-Right after Trump managed to push Markovic away, he showed an unnatural mimic and bossy behavior, he pushes his head back and juts his chin out.
+Right after Trump managed to push Markovic away, he showed an unnatural mimic and bossy behavior, he pushes his head back and just his chin out.
 That is a very arrogant pose to be in because it means you’re looking down at people.
 Something that is neither appropriate nor a signal of natural confidence.

 In any situation where Trump feels mildly threatened, he goes into that pose.
 It seems to be a learned behavior.
 After standing in that arrogant position, he then displays a very vulnerable pose by going into the fig leaf.
 You only really get into the fig leaf pose — where you cover a very vulnerable part of the body — when you start to feel vulnerable.
 Maybe the woman he was talking to said something negative about him.
 Look at his face; he looks like a kid being told off.